-Founded in 1775, Breguet is one of the world’s oldest living luxury watch brands.
-Among its slew of trailblazing technological achievements was the invention of tourbillon and production of the first wrist watch.
+Founded in 1775, Breguet is one of the world’s oldest and best watch brands for men.
+Among its slew of trailblazing technological achievements was the invention of the tourbillon and the production of the first wristwatch.
 Now owned by Swatch Group, Breguet continues to exude distinction and brilliance by way of coin-edge cases, architectural dials, and unmistakable blue hands.

 Bremont is a relative newcomer that’s perfected the art of aviation horology among other things.
 Accordingly, the brand boasts a strong following among military types.
 In fact, many of Bremont’s special edition releases are available exclusively to those who served on the same aircraft or warship that the watch is commemorating.

-Also known as Montres Corum Sàrl, luxury watch brand Corum has absolutely conquered the art of bold design and trusty mechanics.
+Also known as Montres Corum Sàrl, luxury watch company Corum has absolutely conquered the art of bold design and trusty mechanics.
 Its Admiral’s Cup and Bubble watch series along with other limited edition timepieces are basically what the competition aspires to.
 Most of Corum’s prices are in the mid-range, but every now and then it’ll release a timepiece for top dollar collectors only.
-The brand is currently owned by a Chinese company, but the watches themselves remain striking examples of the best in fearless Swiss engineering.
+The Swiss watch brand’s currently owned by a Chinese company, but the watches themselves remain striking examples of the best in fearless Swiss engineering.

 With about 80 patents and over 200 years of business under its belt, luxury watchmaker Girard Perregaux remains a titan and pioneer before which others kneel in respect.
 The brand’s history is littered with so many achievements that it practically reads like the history of Swiss watchmaking itself.
 Naturally, its products are top of the line and frequently used as benchmarks of superior craft and design.
 Young, ambitious companies could definitely learn a thing or two from this old school giant.

-Top luxury watch brand Hublot has come such a great distance in so little time you’d be forgiven in assuming the name has been around for centuries.
-Following the release of its Big Bang Red Gold watch and subsequent ubiquity among world-class athletes, Hublot rose in the ranks to become the ultimate men’s watch brand.
+Hublot is one of the top watch brands for men, it has come such a great distance in so little time you’d be forgiven in assuming the name has been around for centuries.
+Following the release of its Big Bang Red Gold watch and subsequent ubiquity among world-class athletes, Hublot rose in the ranks to become one of the best watch brands for men.
 Its award-winning collections are symphonies of resilience, masculinity and prestige.

 Founded in 1868 by an American watchmaker in Switzerland, IWC (aka International Watch Company) has yielded a strong following and heaps of acclaim over the years.
 To this day it operates under the motto of “good, solid craftsmanship from Schaffhausen” and remains the only major Swiss factory in eastern Switzerland, lending an extra air of distinction.
 Quality and technical prowess are IWC mainstays and its titanium dive watches and pilot’s watches are the stuff of legend.
 This is the epitome of classic horology.